alexandershov/IdeaProjects/tools/intellij/features.md

 * There are bookmarks, that you can set and jump to them.
 Use "Add bookmark" in a gutter.
   Cool thing that bookmark is not just for a file, but for a position in a file.
 * F2 navigates to next highlighted error in a file
+* Cmd-6 will show all problems in the current file
 * Cmd-E open recent files.
 You can delete files from history with backspace
 * Shift-Cmd-E will allow you to search in recent locations
 * Cmd-G and Cmd-Shift-G go to the next/previous occurrence of the search